 Some Pharisees and teachers of religious law now arrived from Jerusalem to see Jesus.
 They asked him, "Why do your disciples disobey our age-old tradition?
 For they ignore our tradition of ceremonial hand washing before they eat."

 — Matthew 15:1-2 NLT

-Use me to be redemptive and not antagonistic.
+Father, please remove all of my cynicism, pettiness, and callousness to your children.
+Use me to be redemptive and not antagonistic or accusatory.
 Deliver me from being hard headed and hard hearted.
-Through the precious name of Jesus I pray.
+Through the precious name of Jesus, I pray.
 Amen.